johnstone-on-weekends/redifying-balls/README.md

-# redifying-balls
-This is a project in which the user can generate balls by clicking on the screen.
+Click on the screen to create a ball of a random size.
 The more balls, the redder they become.
+Your goal is to see how many balls you can put on the screen, until it becomes totally red.
+You are not able to place balls on top of another previous ball.
+You also may not place them in the walls.
+When balls hit the wall, they will change their direction.
+All balls have the same speed, even those traveling diagonally.